6 Questions To Ask Yourself Before Joining a CSA

 CSA stands for Community supported Agriculture, and is just one of the many ways that customers who believe in “real, transparent food” can support their local farmer.

 What’s the difference between supporting a farmer through a CSA versus a roadside stand?
 Or a farmer’s market?
 Why would a person consider signing up for a CSA instead?
-These are great questions.
-And everyone who considers joining a CSA should be asking them.
+These are great questions!

 To help you decide if CSA is right for you and before you sign up for this seasonal commitment to a specific farmer, ask yourself these 6 questions….